IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 ## Acknowledgment
 The author thanks Daniel Ribas Tandeitnik and Professor Thiago Guerreiro for the discussions.
-The author is thankful for support received from FAPERJ Scholarship No. E-26/200.270/2020
+The author is thankful for support received from FAPERJ Scholarship No. E-26/200.270/2020 and CNPq Scholarship No. 140279/2021-0.